garyongguanjie/youtube_comments_sentiment_emotion/README.md

 ![sentiment_image](sentiment.png)
 ![emotion_image](emotion.png)

-The output is in out.csv and it shows that Singaporeans seems to have an overall positive feel but are still feeling worried.
+It shows that Singaporeans seems to have an overall positive feel but are still feeling worried.\
+You can see the final model output in out.csv